alteryx/flightdeck/README.md

-# FlightDeck

-__Interactive Dashboards for Predictive Models__
+## Interactive Dashboards for Predictive Models

-flightdeck is designed to make it easy to create interactive dashboards for reporting outputs of predictive Models.
+__flightdeck__ is an R package designed to make it easy to create interactive dashboards for reporting outputs of predictive models.

 ## Installation